 Signs of infection include:

 - redness, pain or swelling near where the endoscope was put in

 - a discharge of fluid or pus near where the endoscope was put in

 Other signs of a possible complication after having an endoscopy include:

-- black or very dark-coloured stools
+- black or very dark-coloured poo

 - shortness of breath